Star Trek IV: The Voyage Home: Development

 Nimoy approached Beverly Hills Cop writer Daniel Petrie Jr. to write the screenplay when a concept that executive producer Jeffrey Katzenberg described as "either the best or worst idea in the world" arose—Star Trek fan Eddie Murphy wanted a starring role.
 Nimoy and Murphy acknowledged his part would attract non-Star Trek fans to the franchise following the rising popularity of Murphy, but it also meant the film might be ridiculed.
 Steve Meerson and Peter Krikes were hired to write a script with Murphy as a college professor who believes in aliens and likes to play whale songs.
 Murphy disliked the part, and chose to make The Golden Child.
+Paramount was also averse to the idea of combining two of their strongest franchises of the era, fearing that a failure could damage them both.
 The character intended for Murphy was combined with those of a marine biologist and a female reporter to become Gillian Taylor.

 Paramount was dissatisfied with the script, so its head of production Dawn Steel asked Nicholas Meyer, the writer and director of Star Trek II: The Wrath of Khan, to help rewrite it.
 Meyer never read the earlier script, reasoning it pointless to do so since the content had no appeal to the studio.
 He and Bennett split the task of conceiving the plot between them.
 Bennett wrote the first quarter of the story, up to the point where the crew goes back in time.
 Meyer wrote the story's middle portion, taking place on 20th-century Earth, and Bennett handled the ending.
 After 12 days of writing, Meyer and Bennett combined their separate portions.
 In this version, Gillian Taylor stays on 1986's Earth and vows to ensure the survival of the humpback whale despite the paradox it could create.
 Meyer preferred this "righter ending" to the film version, explaining "the end in the movie detracts from the importance of people in the present taking the responsibility for the ecology and preventing problems of the future by doing something today, rather than catering to the fantasy desires of being able to be transported in time to the near-utopian future."
-Meyer and Bennett cut out Krikes’ and Meerson's idea of having the Klingon Bird-of-Prey fly over the Super Bowl and the hint that Saavik remained on Vulcan because she was pregnant with Spock's child.
+Meyer and Bennett cut out Krikes's and Meerson's idea of having the Klingon Bird-of-Prey appear over the Super Bowl halftime show and the hint that Saavik remained on Vulcan because she was pregnant with Spock's child.
+The former two were originally credited with the script, but after Krikes and Meerson filed for arbitration with the Writers' Guild of America they were awarded credit as well, a decision that embittered Meyer for years, since he felt that if anyone deserved co-credit with him it was Bennett alone.